GoogleCloudPlatform/gcsfuse/docs/semantics.md

 performance, since otherwise the kernel must send a request for inode attributes to gcsfuse for each call to `write(2)`, `stat(2)`, and others.

+The size of the stat cache can also be configured with `--stat-cache-capacity`.
+By default the stat cache will hold up to 4096 items.
+If you have folders containing more than 4096 items (folders or files) you may want to increase this, otherwise the caching will not function properly when listing that folder's contents:

+* ListObjects will return information on the items within the folder.
+Each item's data is cached
+* Because there are more objects than cache capacity, the earliest entries will be evicted
+* The linux kernel then asks for a little more information on each file.
+* As the earliest cache entries were evicted, this is a fresh GetObjectDetails request
+* This cycle repeats and sends a GetObjectDetails request for every item in the folder, as though caching were disabled

 **Warning**: Using stat caching breaks the consistency guarantees discussed in this document.
 It is safe only in the following situations: